What is DVR?

 To get things started, we will need a little bit of information from the student at their first appointment.
 These items include:

-➡ Either the completed “Referral for Pre-Employment Transition Services Form” OR the completed “Applicant Information Form”. (only one of these is needed and the appropriate form will be provided by DVR staff).
+- Either the completed "Referral for Pre-Employment Transition Services Form" OR the completed "Applicant Information Form" (only one of these is needed and you will get the form you need from DVR staff).

-To get things moving even faster, you might also direct the student to bring the following items:
+To get things moving even faster, you might also want to bring the following items:

-➡ A copy of the student’s Individualized Education Program (IEP), 504 Plan and/or Individual Career and Academic Plan (ICAP).
+- A copy of the Individualized Education Program (IEP), 504 Plan and/or Individual Career and Academic Plan (ICAP) from the high school.

-➡ Proof of the student’s disability benefits including an SSI or SSDI award letter (if applicable).
+- Proof of the student's disability benefits including the SSI or SSDI award letter (if applicable).

-➡ A copy of the student’s resume or volunteer and work history (if applicable).
+- A copy of the resume or volunteer and work history (if applicable).

 What Happens After the First Appointment

 All of our services are individualized to each individual we serve.
-The next steps for the student will be determined by DVR staff and the student at the conclusion of the first meeting.
+The next steps will be determined by DVR staff and the student at the conclusion of the first meeting.
 In general, you can expect that DVR staff will review all of the information provided to determine if the student is eligible for our services.
-If the student will need to attend any follow up appointments, or gather additional information, DVR staff will also let them know.
+If the student will need to attend any follow up appointment or gather additional information, DVR staff will them know.